-SANTÉ DIABÈTE ACTS IN
+SANTÉ DIABÈTE WORKS

-COUNTRIES IN AFRICA AND
+ACCROSS COUNTRIES AND

 ACCESS TO HEALTHCARE

-FOR PEOPLE WITH DIABETES
+FOR PEOPLE LIVING WITH DIABETES

 Santé Diabète is a Non-Governmental Organization founded in 2001 to respond to the lack of access to healthcare for people with diabetes in Africa and to the failure to take this health emergency into account by development actors at the global level.

-First present in Mali, Santé Diabète then expanded its programs to Burkina Faso, the Comoros as well as in France (headquarters of the association) with permanent teams in each country and a network of more than 200 local and international partners.
+First present in Mali, Santé Diabète then expanded its programs to Burkina Faso, the Union of Comoros as well as in France (headquarters of the association) with permanent teams in each country and a network of more than 200 local and international partners.

 Diabetes

 Diabetes is a disease that is defined by a permanent too high blood sugar level.
-463 million people live with diabetes worldwide.
+589 million people live with diabetes worldwide.
 It kills 5 million people a year and is growing very rapidly in Africa.

 Santé Diabète in action